Nurse Practitioner

 Could a nurse practitioner pretty much do the job of a primary care physician?

-Asked by Jaxon over 11 years ago
+Asked by Jaxon about 12 years ago

 Yes and no. Nurse Practitioners are GREAT but they do not have the breadth of knowledge that a physician has.
 So for everyday illness and common things- great but for something more serious- a physician has the more in-depth training to go on.